BanuPrakash/Java/README.md

 3) It provides JpaRepository interfaces, we don't need to write Implentation classes [ no need for @Repository];
 Spring data jpa is going to generate implementation classes

+DDL: create , alter, drop operations

+1) spring.jpa.hibernate.ddl-auto=update
+* map to existing table, if required alter it to add columns, change datatype of column,...
+* create table if not exists
+--> top to down approach and hybrid

+2) spring.jpa.hibernate.ddl-auto=create
+* Application start --> create tables
+* on application temination --> drop tables
+Note: Used only for test environment

+3) spring.jpa.hibernate.ddl-auto=validate
+* map to existing tables, altering tables and creating new tables not supported --> Bottom to Top Approach [ DBA has provided you the tables]